webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 ==Chaining, splitting and merging effects: building a drop shadow with feOffset, feFlood, and feMerge==

-Filters allow you to accept various graphic inputs, modify them independently of each other, then recombine them.
+Much of the power of SVG filters comes from their ability to accept various graphic inputs, modify them independently of each other, then recombine them.
 This example reproduces the effect produced by the CSS [[css/functions/drop-shadow|'''drop-shadow()''']] function.
-Stepping through each line and seeing the results as you go helps you to build far more interesting overall results than each effect supplies
+Stepping through each line and seeing the results as you go helps you to build far more interesting filters:
-individually:

 <syntaxhighlight lang="xml">
 <filter id="css_drop_shadow">